veeramarni/redrouter/README.md

 RedRouter is a universal reverse-proxy developed in Node.JS.
 It is designed to be modular as possible, allowing you to use whatever Backend, Resolver and Proxy Agent you wish.
 What are these things, you ask?

 #### Backend
-Backends are used to store the Proxy Records themselves.
-By default, RedRouter stores proxy records in a memory cache, but you can opt to use the following:
+Backends are used to store the proxy records themselves.
+By default, RedRouter stores proxy records in a memory cache, but you can additionally choose to search the following:
 - [X] etcd
 - [ ] memcached
 - [ ] mongodb